1 jsem: parallelism semaphores for GHC

 1.2.2 GHC Jobserver Protocol

 This proposal introduces the GHC Jobserver Protocol.
 This protocol allows a server to dynamically invoke many instances of a client process, while restricting all of those instances to use no more than <n> capabilities.
-This is achieved by coordination over a system semaphore (either a POSIX semaphore [6] in the case of Linux and Darwin, or a Win32 semaphore [7] in the case of Windows platforms).
+This is achieved by coordination over a semaphore implementation provided by the semaphore-compat Haskell library.

 There are two kinds of participants in the GHC Jobserver protocol:

-• The jobserver creates a new system semaphore with a certain number of available tokens.
+• The jobserver instantiates a new semaphore with a certain number of available tokens.
+This semaphore is identified by a string, called its semaphore identifier.

 Each time the jobserver wants to spawn a new jobclient subprocess, it must first acquire a single token from the semaphore, before spawning the subprocess.
 This token must be released once the subprocess terminates.

-When spawning the subprocess, the jobserver should pass on the name of the semaphore tha the jobserver created to the spawned subprocess, in order to allow the subprocess to request tokens from the semaphore.
+When spawning the subprocess, the jobserver should pass on the identifier of the semaphore that the jobserver created to the spawned subprocess, in order to allow the subprocess to request tokens from the semaphore.

 • A jobclient is a subprocess spawned by the jobserver or another jobclient.